philg-dev/public_userstyles/README.md

 The formatting toolbar on the bottom can still be used as normal and the "menu" will still open normally when you type `/` at the beginning of a new line.

-The userstyle is available for easy install with Stylus at:
+The userstyle is available for easy install with Stylus via the button above or on `userstyles.world`:

 https://userstyles.world/style/16906/asana-minor-editor-tweaks